rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/README.md

 ### Basic usage
-Now that we see the pipeline service account we can start by creating a simple task:
-Create a cirectory and navigate to it:

 First let's create a directory for this exercise:

     mkdir ~/Tekton
-    mkdir -p ~/Tekton/Ex1 && cd ~/Tekton/Ex1

 Now let's create our first `Task` by copying the following to a file named `echo-hello-world.yaml`: